 This analogy may show you why the proper functioning of the pathway that makes methyl groups is so important.
 Methyl groups are critical to the repair and regulation of the function of all the genes in your body, both your own and the genes of other organisms inside you, such as bacterial and viral genes.
 In addition to the editing of genes, methyl groups also play direct roles in your biochemical function.
 The addition or removal of a methyl group from another molecule can profoundly change the function of that molecule.
 Methyl groups are thus critical for your overall health.

-If you would like to get my input on your health issue, you can get an Exploratory Conversation.
+If you would like to get my input on your health issue, we can have an Exploratory Conversation.
 It does not involve filling out lengthy history forms or becoming my patient.
 I will answer your questions, look at whatever data you want to send, and discuss whatever you like for 30 minutes.
 The fee for this service is $97.
-This fee can be applied to the cost of a new patient appointment if the appointment occurs within 30 days of the conversation.
 You will not be invoiced, sent a super bill, or sent written information on whatever it is I may tell you to do.

 Exploratory Conversations are meant for folks who are not my patients who would like to talk to me to get my input about their condition or treatment.
 They are phone calls.
 They are not office visits.
 The idea is to streamline the communication of information so that effective work can happen in one half hour.

 Email me at NancyMullanMD@aol.com.
 Let me know that you want an Exploratory Conversation and I will send you information about how to schedule one.